 The mineral exploration industry is highly competitive.
-We compete with junior and senior mineral exploration companies, independent producers and institutional and individual investors who are actively seeking to acquire mineral exploration properties throughout Nevada together with the equipment, labor and materials required to explore on those properties.
+We compete with junior and senior mineral exploration companies, independent producers and institutional and individual investors who are actively seeking to acquire mineral exploration properties throughout the United States together with the equipment, labor and materials required to explore on those properties.
 Competition for the acquisition of mineral exploration interests is intense with many mineral exploration leases or concessions available through a competitive bidding process in which we may lack the technological information or expertise available to other bidders.
 Accordingly, these competitors may be able to spend greater amounts on acquiring mineral exploration interests of merit or on exploring or developing their mineral exploration properties.
 This advantage could enable our competitors to acquire mineral exploration properties of greater quality and interest to prospective investors who may choose to finance their exploration and development projects instead of the Company's.
 Such competition could adversely impact our ability to attain the financing necessary for us to acquire further mineral exploration interests.

-We do not compete with anyone with respect to our existing mineral claims because there is no competition for the exploration and we believe we have or can acquire on reasonable terms the equipment, labor and materials necessary to explore our current properties.
-Because there is presently no known mineral reserve at this time on our existing properties, we cannot determine the impact of any capital expenditures on our earnings or competitive position in the event a potentially commercially mineable ore deposit is discovered.
+We do not compete with anyone with respect to our existing mineral claims because they are 100% controlled or owned by us.
+We believe we have or can acquire on reasonable terms the equipment, labor and materials necessary to explore our current properties.
+Because there is presently no known mineral reserve at this time on our existing properties, we have not determined the impact of any capital expenditures on our earnings or competitive position in the event a potentially commercially mineable ore deposit is discovered.